 Apart from the above three activities, companies can deploy it for expanding into new territory.
 Rapid growth is important for companies to increase their revenue stream.
 These funds can help them achieve the same in a short span of time.

-The mezzanine fund is a popular source of funding used by the companies looking for rapid growth.
+The mezzanine fund is a popular source of funding used by companies looking for rapid growth.
 Therefore, such companies do not mind paying a little higher rate of interest for accessing quick money.